Urban rail in the United Kingdom: Services

 A few urban railways offer service during peak times only, and others operate less frequent trains during the evenings and on Sundays.

 Networks often encompass a few major stations in a large city, with other stations being medium or minor.
 Services can be provided by one train operating company operating exclusively on an urban rail network, such as in Merseyside, or by a company that also operates regional and national services, like in Bristol, Cardiff, Edinburgh and Glasgow.

-Cities

 Belfast

 In Northern Ireland's capital, Northern Ireland Railways Belfast suburban rail serves Greater Belfast.
 Services run about every 20 minutes from 06:00 until 00:00 on: